jeremytammik/tbc/a/1969_chain_idling.md

 You can register the service in your `IExternalApplication` and add some `Action` to run on the `Idling` event;
 each one is gonna run in a different Idling Event.

-**Respnse:** Thank you all for your responses.
+**Response:** Thank you all for your responses.
 I have tried 3 different solutions all to no success...

 If I step back from all the details of my implementation, my problem is really not too complicated.
 I just wish I could run the `Execute` function of `IExternalCommand` like below.